smartcontractkit/solana-starter-kit/README.md

 export ANCHOR_WALLET='./id.json'
 ```

 Now you are ready to run the JavaScript client.
 Be sure to pass Chainlink data feed address that you want to query.
-This can be taken from the [Chainlink Solana Data Feeds page](https://docs.chain.link/docs/solana/data-feeds-solana/), and the value will be defaulted to the Devnet SOL/USD feed address if you don’t specify a value.
+This can be taken from the [Chainlink Solana Data Feeds page](https://docs.chain.link/docs/solana/data-feeds-solana/), and the value will be defaulted to the Devnet SOL/USD feed address if you don't specify a value.
 In this example, we specified the ETH/USD feed:

 ```
 node client.js --feed	669U43LNHx7LsVj95uYksnhXUfWKDsdzVqev3V4Jpw3P